TABurrows/reference-solutions/web-solutions-and-components/map-world-airports/README.md

 # Map: World Airports

+A simple web application using the leaflet mapping package.

 ```jsx
 import { LatLngExpression } from "leaflet";
 import { MapContainer, TileLayer, Marker, Popup, ZoomControl } from "react-leaflet";